abbysttn/pdc-trivia-project/README.md

 - Customisable Questions: Add your own questions for some fun knowledge testing!
 - Trackable Highscores: Keep track of all of you and your friends highscores in a easy to find highscores area!
 - Resetable data: Find you want to start over with highscores and questions?
 Just hit the reset button and start from new!

+# Are you ready to flex your brain and have some fun?
+Let the trivia showdown begin! 🏆💡